-On June 30, 2020, the Charter reported a liability of \$936,981 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The School's proportion of the net pension liability was based on the School's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis and Minneapolis School Charter School.
-The School's proportionate share was 0.0147 percent at the end of the measurement period and an increase of 0.0147 percent for the beginning of the year.
+On June 30, 2021, the Charter School reported a liability of \$1,100,832 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Charter School's proportion of the net pension liability was based on the Charter School's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis and Minneapolis School District.
+The Charter School's proportionate share was 0.0149 percent at the end of the measurement period an increase of 0.0002 percent from the beginning of the year.